wasmCloud/wasmcloud.com/docs/app-dev/create-actor/update.md

 In `src/lib.rs`, replace handle_request with the code above.
 Since we aren't releasing a new version of the actor yet, we don't need to change the version number in `Cargo.toml`.

-Run `make` to build the actor and re-sign it.
+Run `wash build` to build the actor and re-sign it.
 The host replaces all running instances of the actor with the new version, thanks to the hot reload feature, and re-links them with the HttpServer capability provider using the link parameters already provided.
 It is not necessary to re-issue a link command.

 Let's try out the new actor: